 Environmental and Urban Studies

-in New York, and a rich variety of internship and junior-year abroad programs, including a junior year practicum in Kingston, New York.
-Students also draw on resources at the Bard Center for Environmental Policy, Franklin D. Roosevelt Presidential Library, Cary Institute of Ecosystem Studies, and The Rockefeller University laboratories.
+in New York City and to a rich variety of internship and study abroad programs.
+Students can also draw on the resources of the Franklin D. Roosevelt Presidential Library, Cary Arboretum, Institute for Ecosystem Studies, and the laboratories of The Rockefeller University in New York.

-; EUS 102, Introduction to Environmental Science
+and Introduction to Environmental Science

 ; one 200- level course in history, economics, or science (some courses may have prerequisites; for details, see the EUS website

 ); and successfully completed four documents: the customary two papers outlining his or her academic past and future plan of study, a paper that defines and rationalizes the student’s focus area and names specific courses the student plans to take in that area, and a sample of scholarly writing.
 The Moderation board will not pass a student if the focus area plan is not feasible, coherent, and sufficiently targeted.

 Graduation requirements include one 200-level course in each of the prescribed areas of study (history, economics, and science); the EUS Practicum, which includes fieldwork (some study abroad programs may satisfy the practicum requirement); EUS Colloquium; EUS internship or service project (0 credits); 14 credits, not including the core requirements above, in a well-defined focus area, identified at the time of Moderation, with at least two courses at the 300 level and one covering methodologies relevant to the focus area (e.g., GIS, biostatistics, or ethnography); and the Senior Project.